 If that's your cup of tea, read on.
 But if a tiny gizmo aesthetic—or the sound of doors closing with a meek ping or the need for tall drivers to get creative with their knees—bothers you, then it's probably not worth your time to continue investigating a car that has more than its share of functional compromises.

 The Mitsubishi i-MiEV’s 47-kilowatt motor sends 66 horsepower and 133 foot-pounds of torque the car’s rear-wheel-drive system.
 The claimed maximum speed is 81 miles per hour.

-In our test drive, carrying four adults, the car was a tentative off the line when the light changed.
-But it kept up with traffic, and like any EVs, power delivery was smooth and linear.
+In our test drive, carrying four adults, the car was a bit tentative off the line when the light changed.
+Yet, it kept up with traffic, and like many EVs, power delivery was smooth and linear.
 The small car rode well, though firmly, crashing somewhat over cracks and joints in the streets.
-With a very short turning circle and a center of gravity lower than the gas equivalent—due to the low-mounted battery pack—the Mitsubishi i-MiEV handled perfectly for quick urban cut-and-dart driving.
+With a very short turning circle and a center of gravity lower than the gas equivalent—due to the low-mounted battery pack—the Mitsubishi i-MiEV handled perfectly fine for quick urban cut-and-dart driving.

 The car offers three driving modes: Standard, Eco, and “B.” The Eco mode limits the engine’s output to 18 kilowatts (one third of peak power), to increase the range of a single charge—and the decline in performance was substantial.
 “B” mode added more regenerative braking on downhill stretches and when the car is coasting, to recharge the pack more aggressively.
 In that mode, the regeneration felt “grabby,” and far less smooth than some competitors.

 The car in Standard mode maneuvers fine—think Toyota Corolla or something middling like that.
 Its most distinctive quality on the road is leisurely acceleration—15 or 20 seconds to 60.
 But when you get above speeds of 60 mph, the ride and handling feels skittish.